 Campy music, poor animation.
 Daicon (dai meaning big, con for convention) is homonymous with daikon, which means giant white radish, the vegetable the main character encounters.

 Theatrical short animation.
 Produced more industrially for the same emblematic purpose two conventions later, this time using coherent music (primarily “Twilight” by ELO, and the preceding “Prologue” track from the 1981 album Time, illegally).
 There is less plot but a stronger effort to really represent SF, particularly to illustrate its escapist mindset and sense of wonder.
 The film is legendary as an icon of Japanese geek subculture.

 The original story is briefly recapped using new animation and slow synth music.
 “Prologue” follows as the Daicon ship moves through hyperspace.
 “Twilight” begins and the girl ages.
 Rapid fights with her in a bunny suit segue into air surfing and cameos, whereupon the surfing sword splits, dives down and levels cities.
 Cherry blossom petals take the place of dust on the shock waves.
 The now barren earth heaves and breaks, showing new water, and life bursts forth again.

-Less than six minutes of video brilliantly encapsulate the raw exhilaration of fantastic fiction, whilst providing visual references to a ton of classics, all of them probably older than I am: see Murakami Takashi’s Little Boy (2005) for a longish list.
+Less than six minutes of video brilliantly encapsulate the raw exhilaration of fantastic fiction, whilst providing visual references to a ton of classics, all of them probably older than I am: see Little Boy: The Arts of Japan’s Exploding Subculture (2005) for a longish list.
 Doraemon cosplaying as Char, a tiny prototype of the “Gainax bounce”—the earliest instance of which may possibly have been Ryan Larkin’s “Walking” (1968)—2001: A Space Odyssey (1968) and hexagonal terrain gaming, it’s all in here.